 Our Virginia regional competition is one of 25 contests conducted around the nation each year as part of the National Ocean Sciences Bowl (NOSB®), a program coordinated by the Consortium for Ocean Leadership in Washington, DC.
 NOSB seeks to generate student interest and excitement about science and the oceans, and give young people a chance to examine marine science as a field of study and possible career path.
 Learn more about NOSB at their website, www.nosb.org/.
 The winner of the Blue Crab Bowl faces other top regional teams in April at the national competition.

 Inspiring young marine scientists is rewarding, but it does take some work!
 About 70 volunteers are needed to run the event.
-ODU contributes 4 teams of officials, as does VIMS, and we need additional scientists to grade the Team Challenge Questions, and other volunteers to help with event operations.
+ODU and VIMS each contribute 4 teams of match officials.
+And, we need additional scientists to grade the Team Challenge Questions, as well as other volunteers to help with event operations.
 For a position that suits you, review the job Officials' Job Descriptions (tab on this page).
 More detailed descriptions of responsibilities are in the Blue Crab Bowl Library.